cmaestre/arm_scenario_simulator/README.md

 ### Basic setup
 Launching the world `baxter_world.launch` will start a ros master, gazebo and spawn:

-- baxter robot with all its original sensors and actuators (cameras, grippers, lasers ...)
+- baxter robot with all its original sensors and actuators (cameras, grippers, lasers ...) (defined in this package, mainly copied from baxter_gazebo package)
-- a table with borders and a pocket with a presence sensor
+- a table with borders and a pocket with a presence sensor (defined in this package)
-- three lights fixed to the table
+- three lights fixed to the table (defined in this package)

-In addition to the 3 original cameras coming with Baxter (head_camera, left and right hand_camera), a camera called "head_camera_2"has been added on Baxter's head, as the capture belows shows.
+*Note :* In addition to the 3 original cameras coming with Baxter (head_camera, left and right hand_camera), a camera called "head_camera_2"has been added on Baxter's head, as the capture belows shows.
 This new camera, unlike the original head_camera, entirely captures the table.

 ![topics2.png](https://bitbucket.org/repo/GLdKKe/images/655402798-topics2.png)